algorandfoundation/algokit-cli/docs/architecture-decisions/2024-01-15_native_binaries.md

 - Not very flexible with configuring the executable file
 - Doesn’t support some complex packages and modules

+#### Nuitka

+##### Pros
+- Nuitka translates Python code into C++ and then compiles it, which can result in performance improvements.
+- Cross-Platform: Supports multiple platforms including Windows, macOS, and Linux.

+##### Cons
+- Compilation Time: The process of converting Python to C++ and then compiling can be time-consuming.
+- Size of Executable: The resulting executables can be larger due to the inclusion of the Python interpreter and the compiled C++ code.
+- Limited Support: Nuitka does not support Python 3.12.

 ### Packaging

 #### Windows (winget)